minkcv/keyframe3d/docs/README.md

 The animation length cannot be less than 1.
 The framerate cannot be greater than 60 and cannot be less than 1.
 The aspect ratio should be entered as `width:height`.
+The line color and background color can be set using hexadecimal color codes.
+A web search for 'hex color picker' can help with this.
+Note that these colors only appy for the view from scene cameras and are not used for the free cameras.
 The 'Apply' button must be clicked after changes are made in the Settings pane.

 ## Scene Tree Controls